ConfederacyOfGaia/Gaia/dms-guide.md

 # A DM's Guide to the Zephyrlands

-Notes for populating the Zephyrlands.
-These notes are organized alphabetically
+Notes for populating the Zephyrlands, organized alphabetically.

 ## Plot Ideas

-These are all ideas for where to take the campaign as a whole.
+These are all ideas for where to take the campaign.
+They are not necessarily mutually exclusive.

 ### Goblinoid Revolt